es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

     if __name__ == "__main__":
         writeexample()

+To synchronise your python scipt in bazel you have to add a python library for it.
+Go to the end of the [BUILD.bazel](../BUILD.bazel) in the elasticnodemiddleware folder and add the following code:

+    py_library(
+        name = "uploadExamplePyLib",
+        srcs = ["scripts/uploadExample.py"],
+        deps = [],
+    )

+Thereby you can five it a arbitrary name.
+The scrs should include the path of your implemented "uploadExample.py".

 For uploading your bitfile you first have to build and run our main.c like explained in the [Getting Started Guide](GettingStartedGuide.md).
 Then you run your "uploadExample.py" with python3.
 For example you open your terminal and route to the [scripts](../scripts) folder.